 Financial aid is calculated with the assumption that students will progress through the sequence of courses in their chosen majors.
-Students considering a change in enrollment status are strongly encouraged to contact the Office of Financial Aid, the Bethel Business Office, and the CAPS or GS student success advisor prior to taking any action.
+Students considering a change in enrollment status are strongly encouraged to contact the Office of Financial Aid, the Bethel Business Office, and the Office of Student Success and Retention prior to taking any action.